 Annual Conferences on Cognitive Disability and Technology

 The Coleman Institute annual conference is a signature Institute activity with a university, regional, and national reputation.
-Institute Executive Director David Braddock, PhD, has organized and chaired twelve conferences since the Institute's founding in 2001.
+Institute Executive Director David Braddock, PhD, has organized and chaired 14 conferences since the Institute's founding in 2001.
 Poster sessions on cognitive technology topics are at the heart of the conferences.
 CU faculty and students display their research, encouraging interdisciplinary collaboration across CU's campuses and with research partners worldwide.
 These sessions highlight progress and stimulate academic discourse involving colleagues from other research universities.
 In addition, the speakers, panelists and participants at these conferences represent an extremely diverse community of concern where knowledge and insight are shared not only by academics, but also by leaders in government, industry and the disabilities communities including parents, advocates and service providers.
+The Institute’s 15th Annual Conference on Cognitive Disability and Technology will be held on October 15, 2015 at the OMNI Interlocken Hotel in Broomfield Colorado.

 Agendas, a full list of speakers, and links to presentations and posters for all previous Coleman institute conferences is available on the Annual Conferences page of the Institute's web site.